BBC raised concerns over chairman appointment process before Richard Sharp hired

 Former BBC chairman Sir David Clementi wrote to former culture secretary Oliver Dowden in October 2020 to voice concern from the corporation’s nominations committee about the recruitment process for his replacement.

-In the letter, first reported by Deadline, Sir David said it came amid reports that Charles Moore, the former editor of the Daily Telegraph, was offered the job of chairman before an official process had begun.
+The letter, first reported by Deadline, came amid reports that Charles Moore, the former editor of the Daily Telegraph, was offered the job of chairman before an official process had begun.

 Sir David said in the letter: “The committee is also concerned about the appointment of my successor as chair.